I’ll admit it. I’m a senior photographer. Maybe even ancient.

 For us photo geezers, I offer the following: my favorite accessories that I employ in the field, whether I’m shooting landscapes in Ecuador or wildlife in Africa.
 I’m a professional photographer, so use or modify these suggestions to suit your photographic needs.
 And, send in your own suggestions which I will post on my site and credit to your experience and wisdom.

 Knee Pads.
 Don’t laugh, knee pads are the greatest invention since sliced bread for seniors.
 Try kneeling for ten minutes photographing those cute sea lions in the Galapagos.
 The lava rocks will gnaw at your kneecaps and you’ll feel the stress on your knees for days.
-Sure I look like a dork, but if I’m comfortable in the field, I usually bring home the goods.
+Sure I look like a dork, but if I’m comfortable in the field, I can bring home the goods.
 Try on pairs at Home Depot or Lowes.
+But don’t buy ones that are covered with a heavy plastic outer shell.
+They slip on wet surfaces and are noisy when shooting wildlife.

 Photo Gloves.
-These are lightweight, rubber-coated gloves that keep bulk to a minimum and grip strength at a maximum.
+These are lightweight, rubber-tip coated gloves that keep bulk to a minimum and grip strength at a maximum.
 You can’t go wrong with the ones made by LowePro.

 Your suggestions, please… I welcome suggestions from other senior photographers out there.
 Please let me know what you use to make photographing easier for you.
 Until then, use sunscreen and drink lots of water (ibuprofen helps, too!).